kevalmorabia97/FPARM-Frequent-Patterns-and-Association-Rule-Miner/README.md

 The GUI of this application is made using JAVA FX and scene builder

 You can directly run the application by running the **_Apriori-Frequent-Itemset-generation-and-Association-Rule-Mining-in-JAVA.jar_** file and selecting the transaction file in it.
 You will need JAVA installed to run the .jar file.
-### Note: When you download the jar file, you may be warned that this file iscan harm your computer but dont worry, it is totally safe
+### Note: When you download the jar file, you may be warned that this file can harm your computer but dont worry, it is totally safe
 <hr>

 - Support is an indication of how frequently the itemset appears in the dataset.